visioninit/ecomagic/README.md

 # ecomagic

 This is an early work in progress (2nd day of effort), please keep that in mind.
-The goal is to port the current site into Drupal 8 on a 1:1 basis and provide a responsive interface
+The goal is to port the current site into Drupal 8 on a 1:1 basis and provide a responsive interface.

+The code here is simply a mapping from the CSV to the Drupal content.

 Steps so far: